Parts of this page show information for a specific operating system, you can select the variant focusing on yours in the Navigation.

 images directory, any images within will also be embedded with metadata!

 - Step 3.2: Run the program for embedding the metadata in the directory of your installed Tool Package.
-Just double-click the file name
+Just hold the Control Key down and click the file name

 myiptcpmd.json into all files in the